dimagimburg/KMeansAlgorithmSequentialAndParallel/README.md

 ## Implementation:
 1. For one instance of machine you can use Utils::getMovingPointsFromFile to get the vector of the points immediately, but for the MPI communication I had to first encode the points into a struct array of `ENCODED_MOVING_POINT*` and than decode it on the receiver end.
-2. `vector<vector<Cluster*>> vector_of_time_intervals` - is a vector of vector of clusters, each process going to be in charge of certain amount of time intervals, each interval should do calculation to find the clusters.
+2. `map<double, vector<Cluster*>> map_of_time_intervals` - is a map of vector of clusters, each process going to be in charge of certain amount of time intervals, each interval should do calculation to find the clusters, each interval associated with Clusters vector.

 ## Tests:
 ### Test 1: